lu1s/iot-tov-v1/README.md

-# A Crypto-warranty and Transfer of Value Interface for Connected Devices
+ux# A Crypto-warranty and Transfer of Value Interface for Connected Devices

 ## Disclaimer about this document